 We have highly trained and skilled staff who can deliver therapeutic interventions from the most complex, to being a dab hand at making a cuppa and providing a shoulder (pre and post Covid)!
 During the pandemic, we have adapted our provision so that we are still able to support families.

-We monitor the impact and effectiveness of the provision in the PPod regularly, and report at least annually to our Governors who are incredibly supportive of this provision.
+We monitor the impact and effectiveness of the provision in the PPod regularly, and report at least annually to our Governors who are incredibly supportive of our approach.

 Some of the difficulties that we offer support for are: